Classical Childrens Books

 Dates have been written in modern format (January 1, 1600) but not changed to the modern Gregorian calendar where dates were advanced 10 days.

 Bolded words indicate information from outside of Strachey's text (either additional information, geographic information, or editor comments.)
-Bolded information is comparable to foot notes in a printed text.
+Bolded information here is comparable to foot notes in a printed text.

 In this transliteration we have modernized the spelling of names and places.
 (For instance, Admiral George Somers is used instead of Strachey's spelling of "Summers.")

-Strachey was a literary man with a real love of the ancient classics whom he often referred to while making a point.
-Since these are generally unfamiliar to modern readers they require significant attention to explain how it is related to our topic.
-Rather than clarify Strachey's descriptions, they merely confuse the point.
-Hence they have been removed.
 With these changes, Strachey's narrative is a quick and easy read not requiring the reader to slow down to mentally transliterate the sentences from Elizabethean English to their own language.
 Instead of enduring an exercise in translation, the modern reader can relive the dramatic events recorded by Strachey's pen as "the clouds gathered thick upon us, and the winds sang and whistled most unusually."

 Chapter One